How to Apply for a Community Grant

 Application instructions are outlined below.
 Contact us with questions at any time.

-3. Submit the full proposal and supplemental documents in the online portal by noon on Friday, March 10, 2023.
+3. Submit full proposal by noon on Friday, September 6, 2024

 Supplemental resources for Tiered Grants